If you’re short on time, this guide will help you discover the absolute best things to do in Puerto Vallarta.

 Burton and Taylor were staying in different houses but both were in front of the other, so Richard decided to build a bridge over the street to connect both houses and be able to privately live their romance.
 After a few years, Richard bought the house and gave it to Taylor for her 32nd birthday.

 👉 Pro Tip: The only way to get inside the Casa Kimberly hotel is by staying in it (if you can afford that, book your reservation here) or by visiting its restaurant.
 Otherwise, you can still walk down the street and see the famous bridge!

-Conchas Chinas is a beach located south of Puerto Vallarta, between the forest and the mountains.
+Conchas Chinas is a beach and neighborhood located south of Puerto Vallarta, between the forest and the mountains.
 It was highly recommended to me by locals several times, and when I visited I found that there were fewer people (probably because it is harder to get too).

 👉 Always Forget Something?
 Check out our Mexico packing checklist to make sure you bring everything you need!